FranciscoAT/saltyboy/README.md

 The project is split up into three parts:

 - [Bot](#bot) which is the software that will catalog fighters and matches.
-- [Web](#web) web service interface that will determine the best outcome for two given fighters.
+- [Web](#web) service interface interacts with the database and provides ability to view content of current match along with fighter details.
-- [Extension](#extension) Chrome extension to be used on the Saltybet website that interfaces with the Web service
+- [Extension](#extension) Chrome extension to be used on the Saltybet website that interfaces with the web service and bets for you according to the currently selected betting mode along with providing many different configurations for betting.

 The project is currently running and live.
 You can view more on https://salty-boy.com.
 You can alternatively use the already working Chrome Extension (link TBD) which is hooked up by default to https://salty-boy.com and have it start betting for you right away!